hoangduytran/blender-manual/manual/sculpt_paint/sculpting/brushes/brushes.rst

    Brush Type: :doc:`slide_relax`

    Slides the topology of the mesh in the direction of the stroke while preserving the geometrical shape of the mesh.
-Alternatively smoothes the mesh on 'Shift'.
+Alternatively smooths the mesh on 'Shift'.
    Also useful for redistributing topology where it is needed.

 Relax Pinch